 This is the most challenging type of board to design and build because there are tradeoffs that need to be carefully balanced to get the right blend of performance.
-But when it all comes together, the result is a board that is fun to ride and really performs in a cross section of water environments and conditions.
+But when it all comes together, the result is a board that is fun to ride and really performs in a cross-section of water environments and conditions.

 If you want to get more control over the performance of your gear, you’ll want to consider a board with a configurable fin system that lets you swap out the fins to adapt the board for different paddling types, venues, and personal preferences.

-The most versatile center fin option is a US Fin Box, which is a standard in the surf industry, so many fins are available to use with the fin box.
+The most versatile center fin option is a US Fin Box, which is a standard in the surf industry as so many fins are available to use with this fin box.
 This will give you the option of, for example, using a shorter center fin in shallow water or a longer race fin when you want to go fast and water depth is not an issue.

 The next level of fin system customization comes with adding a pair of side fin boxes that fit different types of removable fins.
-This lets you set the board up with many different combinations of center and side fin length, each of which have their advantages in different conditions.
+This lets you set the board up with many different combinations of center and side fin length, each of which has advantages in different conditions.

-A rider planning to tackle surf or whitewater will want a lot of traction from their deck pad.
+A paddler planning to tackle surf or whitewater will want a lot of traction from their deck pad.
 A diamond or square grid pattern with deep grooves gives the most traction for rivers and choppy water and is an important feature for users that prioritize performance over casual use.

-Boards with more advanced design are also equipped with an “arch bar”, a slightly raised rectangular bump in the tail area of the deck pad that lets you feel the location of your back foot so you don’t have to turn around and look down to know how your feet are positioned on the board.
+Boards with more advanced designs are also equipped with an “arch bar”, a slightly raised rectangular bump in the tail area of the deck pad that lets you feel the location of your back foot so you don’t have to turn around and look down to know how your feet are positioned on the board.

 SUP Enthusiast boards are designed to perform in more demanding conditions that ordinary boards, which is reflected in their materials and construction.
 To improve rigidity, some boards have removable battens along the edges or strips of rigid material on the top and bottom of the board that act as stringers to stiffen certain areas of the board.